bborncr/AnarduinoMiniWireless-TTN-Getting-Started/README.md

 ### Software
 * Install the IBM LMIC framework for Arduino.
 * Modify the library directly so that it will work in the US915 band and with our specific radio.
-* To the config of the example sketch, modify the Device EUI, Application EUI and Application Key parameters taken from The Things Network registration.
+* In the config of the example sketch, modify the Device EUI, Application EUI and Application Key parameters taken from The Things Network registration.
-* To the config of the example sketch, modify the pin mapping specifically for the Anarduino.
+* In the config of the example sketch, modify the pin mapping specifically for the Anarduino.
 ---
 ### Required hardware modifications to the Anarduino MiniWireless LoRA
 * Cut 78mm of wire and solder to the pin marked `ANT`.
 This is a 1/4 wave dipole for 915MHz.